pubsubdb/pubsubdb/docs/headless_orchestration.md

 - 1: `Await` Left Parentheses
 - 0: N/A (the flow has fewer activities than the collation key)

 This structured approach empowers a quick understanding of the job's current state from a mere glance at the collation key.
-Moreover, two special digits, 2 and 1, are designated for 'bookending' subordinated workflows, a design decision that streamlines the expression of a composite job state.
-For example, a composite state of `99996146636629` tells us that two separate workflows, Flow A and Flow B, have concluded successfully, where Activity 5 in Flow A ignited Flow B, and the latter returned its response successfully.
+Moreover, two special digits, 1 and 2, are designated for 'bookending' subordinated workflows, a design decision that streamlines the expression of a composite job state.
+For example, a composite state of `36636146636626` tells us that two separate workflows, Flow A and Flow B, have concluded successfully, where Activity 5 in Flow A spawned Flow B, and the latter returned its response successfully.

 The Collation Service employs an ascending string sorting methodology to counter the absence of a sibling node order guarantee in a Directed Acyclic Graph (DAG).
 Despite the trigger being the first element in the graph, it could be placed fifth alphabetically, as seen in the following sequence: